A Black Cultural Anchor in Denver

 May 2023 – CPRD reaches a 75% milestone of hard cost project funding.
 A public announcement of project is made along with a ground blessing.

-Winter 2023 – Anticipated start of groundbreaking and construction.
+Spring 2024 – Anticipated start of groundbreaking and construction.

-Spring 2025 – CPRD Expansion Grand Opening.
+Janaury 2026- CPRD Expansion Grand Opening.
 All expanded programming will begin.

 How You Can Help

-The Cleo Campaign for the Future would not be possible without the many people who have helped us meet our milestones.
+The Cleo Parker Robinson Dance Campaign for the Future would not be possible without the many people who have helped us meet our milestones.
 CPRD is STILL FUNDRAISING!
 Our campaign goal continues to fund this project so we can continue as a cultural anchor in our community and Rocky Mountain Region.
 Donations of all sizes are welcome, just as all are welcome at Cleo Parker Robinson Dance!

 Gifts can be paid over multiple years.
 More information about our Aya and Sankofa Societies for giving are below.